xcart/xcart-docs/_pages/kb_en/look_and_feel/managing_skins/changing_your_stores_theme.md

 If you visit this section, you will see that the upper part of the page shows the design template that is installed and active in the store currently.
 ![current-skin.png]({{site.baseurl}}/attachments/ref_GLqVdpgd/current-skin.png)

-You can use the **Customize storefront** button to access some storefront customization settings.
+You can use the **Customize storefront** button to access {% link "the storefront customization settings" ref_2Kfe2OX6 %}.
 ![customize-storefront.png]({{site.baseurl}}/attachments/ref_GLqVdpgd/customize-storefront.png)

 For some skins you may also be able to edit custom options: